Climate AI Nordics Newsletter

 **[(Read more)](https://climateainordics.com/events/2025-05-08-2025-05-15-the-digital-revolution-of-earth-system-modelling)**

-Be sure to follow us on LinkedIn and BlueSky.
-Climate AI Nordics will have the most impact if you repost and like our stories!
-Also make sure to share your work with us, by sending us an email (contact@climateainordics.com), posting in our Slack or some other channel, and we’ll add it to the news feed!
-Take the chance of showcasing your work or your events to the community!**
+Make sure to share your work with us, by sending us an email (contact@climateainordics.com), posting in our Slack or some other channel, and we’ll add it to the news feed!
+Take the chance of showcasing your work or your events to the community!

 Climate AI Nordics is a network of researchers working to harness AI in tackling the climate crisis through both mitigation and adaptation.